ruchisahota/gaia/v1/doc/documentation.md

 #### `createTime (time)`

-CreatedTime is the time at which the object was created
+CreatedTime is the time at which the object was created.

 | Characteristics | Value  |
 | -               | -:     |